 Winetraveler Tip: Check the calendar for French holidays when booking your trip to Champagne.
 The French travel heavily during their scheduled holidays, so hotels and attractions can book up quickly.
 If you plan to travel to the region during a French holiday, make sure you make reservations for your hotel, trains, and any restaurants or attractions well in advance.
 It’s more difficult to have a spontaneous French vacation during these times, as it’s not a French custom to make exceptions to “fit you in” if you don’t have a reservation.

 Getting around the Champagne region can require a bit of strategy, depending on if you simply want to stay in Reims or Épernay, or if you want to venture out to some of the Champagne Houses that are further outside the city.
 Taxis are an easy option, and Uber does operate in Reims.
-However, you may also want to consider getting a driver for the day if you plan on leaving the city limits.
+However, you may also want to consider getting a driver or booking a Champagne tour for the day if you plan on leaving the city limits.
 Some of the Champagne visits are in more remote places where it will take some time for a taxi or Uber to reach you.
 Make sure you plan to have someone call in advance for your ride, especially if you don’t speak French because many drivers do not speak English.

 Reims and Épernay both offer fantastic dining options.
 As mentioned, Reims is home to three Michelin Star restaurants, Restaurant Le Foch, Racine, and Le Millénaire, for those looking for a world-class dinner.
 There are more casual dining options all in one place along the Place Drouet-d’Erlon, which is a long pedestrian street lined with cafés, bars, and bistros.